 MBE Participation Commitment Table (The services performed or the products provided by the listed MBE must provide a commercially useful function related to the delivery of the contractually-required service/product in a manner that will constitute an added value to the contract and shall be performed/provided exclusive to the performance of the contract.)
-Name of Each Qualified Minority Business Enterprise (MBE) Proposed Committed Percentage of Participation for Each MBE (% of the Actual Total Contract Value) Description of Products/Services to be Provided by Listed MBEIn 2. % Product/Service(s) proposed: RFP Paragraph References: 3. % Product/Service(s) proposed: RFP Paragraph References: Total MBE Percentage: %
+Name of Each Qualified Minority Business Enterprise (MBE) ProposedCommitted Percentage of Participation for Each MBE (% of the Actual Total Contract Value)Listed MBE The vendor should also include the paragraph number(s) from the RFP which requires the product/service the MBE is proposed to perform describe how the proposed product/ service constitutes added value and will be exclusive to contract.
+The vendor should also include the paragraph number(s) from the RFP which requires the product/service the MBE is proposed to perform and describe how the proposed product/ service constitutes added value and will be exclusive to the contract.
+2. % Product/Service(s) proposed: RFP Paragraph References: 3. % Product/Service(s) proposed: RFP Paragraph References: Total MBE Percentage: %

-WBE Participation Commitment Table (The services performed or the products provided by the listed WBE must provide a commercially useful function related to the delivery of the contractually-required service/product in a manner that will constitute an added value to the contract and shall be performed/provided exclusive to the performance of the contract.)
-Name of Each Qualified Women Business Enterprise (WBE) Proposed Committed Percentage of Participation for Each WBE (% of the Actual Total Contract Value) Description of Products/Services to be Provided bDefListed WBEnThe vendor should also include the paragraphBEnumber(s) from the RFP which requires theproduct/service the WBE is proposed to perform and General Plan 1. % Product/Service(s) proposed: RFP Paragraph References: 2. % Product/Service(s) proposed: RFP Paragraph References: 3. % Product/Service(s) proposed: RFP Paragraph References: Total WBE Percentage: % Specialty Plan 1. % Product/Service(s) proposed: RFP Paragraph References: 2. % Product/Service(s) proposed: RFP Paragraph References: 3. % Product/Service(s) proposed: RFP Paragraph References: Total WBE Percentage: %
+W BE Participation Commitment Table (The services performed or the product related to the delivery of the contract ts provided by the literation of the literation isted WBE must provide a commercially useful function vice/product in a manner that will constitute an added led exclusive to the performance of the contract.)
+Name of Each Qualified Women Business Enterprise (WBE) Proposed Committed Percentage of Participation for Each WBE (% of the Actual Total Contract Value) Description of Products/Services to be Provided by Listed WBE The vendor should also include the paragraph number(s) from the RFP which requires the product/service the WBE is proposed to perform and describe how the proposed product/service constitutes added value and will be exclusive to the contract.
+General Plan 1. % Product/Service(s) proposed: RFP Paragraph References: 2. % Product/Service(s) proposed: RFP Paragraph References: 3. % Product/Service(s) proposed: RFP Paragraph References: Total WBE Percentage: % Specialty Plan 1. % Product/Service(s) proposed: RFP Paragraph References: 2. % Product/Service(s) proposed: RFP Paragraph References: 3. % Product/Service(s) proposed: RFP Paragraph References: Total WBE Percentage: %